roman-milk/roman-milk.github.io/the-hard-body-clerks-new-beginning.md

+===

- ****** The Hard Body Clerk's New Beginning Ch.
-10 ****** bydlsloan© About 15 minutes later, the show continued with Cori on her hands and knees on the living room carpet and Tony giving her ass a major reaming.
+About 15 minutes later, the show continued with Cori on her hands and knees on the living room carpet and Tony giving her ass a major reaming.
 Remembering his promise to Bud, the doorman and stuffed her thong inside her pussy and left them there until it was thoroughly soaked with pussy juice.
 They capped off the evening an hour later with a sensual cowgirl ride in the bed and Tony woke up the next morning with his cock in between Cori's soft lips as her tongue playfully lapped at his head.

  After they showered, Cori put her dress back on, minus the thong.
 She started to tuck it inside her purse, but Tony stopped her.